 This major event takes place every year early May.
 It starts off with a big parade through the streets of the city centre, continues with a party on the south bank and ends with an after party at Le Milk or a cruise on the River Seine!

 Normandy’s second-largest city hosts a colourful Pride every year end May.
 Thousands of students take part in this event.

 Despite its compact size, the town of Alençon also organises its own Pride event in May, in which 500 people took part last year.

 Every April, the Ciné Friendly Film Festival in Rouen showcases the best of LGBTQ film.

-All of these events are steadily growing in popularity…
+All of the events mentioned above are steadily growing in popularity…